-Lorne Garrettson, M.D., is a pediatrician and medical toxicologist.
+Lorne Garrettson, M.D. is a pediatrician and medical toxicologist.
 He has been involved in the management of poison control centers and the care of poisoned patients for over 40 years.
 Dr. Garrettson has served on the faculties of medicine at State University of New York at Buffalo, Virginia Commonwealth University and Emory University.
 He has served on the editorial boards of the Journal of Toxicology, Clinical Toxicology and has served as chair of the Poison Prevention subcommittee of the AAP Injury Prevention Committee and as Chair of the Section of Clinical Pharmacology and Therapeutics.

-Kristen Harbeson, M.A., is the MD LCV Political Director since 2015.
+Kristen Harbeson, M.A. is the MD LCV Political Director since 2015.
 Before that she served for five years as senior staff for Chairman Maggie McIntosh.
 During her tenure with the legislature, she worked for the Environmental Matters Committee through the passage of landmark stormwater and septics legislation, as well as with issues including fracking, pesticides and other land-use concerns.
 After graduating with a MA in history and museum studies in 2000, Kristen moved to Baltimore to work at the USS Constellation Museum.
 Her passion for policy, however, led her to shift to advocacy work, first at Preservation Maryland and then the National Conference of State Historic Preservation Officers.
 In these roles she built coalitions and advocated for sustainable building practices and conservation, as well as for full funding for the Historic Preservation Fund and the Land and Water Conservation Act.

-George Harman, B.S.,A is an Environmental Consultant with 40 years experience in environmental program development and management, including state agency and private engineering firm service.
+George Harman, B.S. is an Environmental Consultant with 40 years experience in environmental program development and management, including state agency and private engineering firm service.
 He developed the statewide system for biological assessment of water quality and established the Maryland Water Monitoring Council, the first state programs in the U.S. for PCB and asbestos inspection and hazardous materials transportation safety, formed the State's first bioassay laboratory, served as MDE representative on the Governor's Pesticide Council, MDE's federal facilities coordinator and chaired the Anacostia Watershed Restoration Committee.
 George ran for Baltimore County Executive in 2014.

-Carys Mitchelmore, PhD, is an Associate Professor for the University of Maryland Center for Environmental Science at the Chesapeake Biological Laboratory in Solomons, MD.
+Carys Mitchelmore, PhD is an Associate Professor for the University of Maryland Center for Environmental Science at the Chesapeake Biological Laboratory in Solomons, MD.
 Her expertise lies in aquatic toxicology and her research experience includes investigating the uptake, metabolism, fate and toxic effects of metals and organic pollutants.
 Dr. Mitchelmore is also co-author of the 2005 National Research Council (NRC) report “Oil Spill Dispersants: Efficacy and Effects.”

-(1992-1996) and founded and organized a 30-member coalition to commemorate the 20th anniversary in Maryland, Earth Day 1990: The Chesapeake Campaign.
+Bonnie Raindrop, B.A. works as a consultant in marketing communications and web project management.
+She previously founded and published Baltimore Resources Journal (1985-2000), Voices of Women Journal (1992-1996) and founded and organized a 30-member coalition to commemorate the 20th anniversary in Maryland, Earth Day 1990: The Chesapeake Campaign.
 She has organized large health & wellness expos and environmental expos and produced and distributed an annual legislative guide for the Citizens Campaign for the Environment in the '90s.